Skip to main content

 Efficient estrogen clearance is a cornerstone of hormonal balance, preventing accumulation that can disrupt well-being.

-Once in the intestines, are ideally bound by dietary fiber and safely removed from the body through stool.
+Once in the intestines, these conjugated estrogens are ideally bound by dietary fiber and safely removed from the body through stool.
 However, without sufficient fiber, or with an imbalanced gut microbial community, these conjugated estrogens can be “un-conjugated” by specific bacterial enzymes, allowing them to be reabsorbed into the bloodstream.
 This reabsorption contributes to a higher circulating estrogen load, potentially exacerbating hormonal imbalances.

 Fiber’s Foundational Role in Hormonal Balance